raphael-proust/raphael-proust.github.io/misc/monty-hall.md

 3. The game is already over: you win if either of the doors you really picked hides the prize.
    In other words, you win if either of the doors you didn't pretend to pick hides the prize.

-   But before giving you the prize or not, there is some pageantry to make it more captivating to the TV audience: the game host opens one of the two doors you really picked (for example door B),
+   But before giving you the prize or not, there is some pageantry to make it more captivating to the TV audience:
+   the game host opens one of the two doors you really picked (for example door B),
    the game host asks a scripted question: “do you want to switch to that other door?” (door A in this example),
    you give the game host a scripted answer: “yes”,
-   the game host opens the other door you picked (door B),
+   the game host opens the other door you picked (door A),
    the game host gives you the prize if you guess correctly in step 2.

 Note that in step 3, the game has already ended, the whole thing is scripted: you do not make a choice, the question-answer is part of the game's pageantry, you must answer “yes”.